mbeutel/slowmath/README.md

 ## Use and installation

-*slowmath* comes with a CMake package config file that exports a target `slowmath::slowmath`:
+*slowmath* comes with a CMake package config file that exports a target `slowmath::slowmath` to which you can link your CMake
+target:

 ```cmake
 find_package(slowmath 0.3 REQUIRED)